cult-of-coders/fusion/README.md

 # DDP Client - Fusion Mode

-This package is an extension to DDP-Client, originally from Meteor with the ability to conditionally start the DDP connection.
+This package is an extension to `ddp-client`, originally from Meteor, with the ability to conditionally start the DDP connection.

 Original code: https://github.com/meteor/meteor/tree/devel/packages/ddp-client